5xRuby/5xruby.tw/README.md

 Assets
 ------

-Assets are managed by [gistyle](https://github.com/tonytonyjan/gistyle) framework (DOM-based routing of Javascript), please follow the convension to keep your code clean, do not mess them up with view files as much as possible.
+Assets are managed by [gistyle](https://github.com/tonytonyjan/gistyle) framework (DOM-based routing of Javascript), please follow the convension to keep your code clean.
+Do not mess them up with view files as much as possible.

 Principle of Least Gems
 -----------------------